alectrona/tools-to-manage-jamf-pros-at-scale/Modular Scripts/README.md

 Easily manage your macOS updates with Nudge and a web host JSON file.

 #### Features
-* Provide custom client or mass scale JSON configurations for Nudge with web hosten JSON files
+* Provide custom client or mass scale JSON configurations for Nudge with web hosted JSON files
 * Allows for custom or generic JSON configurations based on the JSON Nudge Array specified
 * Set Nudge to launch when you or the client prefers with Nudge LaunchAgent parameters